What Is Growth Retardation?

 While caffeine consumption has been perceived as a risk factor, studies seem to indicate that moderate caffeine consumption does not increase IUGR risk .

-Some risk factors are external to the fetus but localized in the uterus and placenta:
+Some risk factors are external to the fetus but localized in

 - Decreased uterine blood flow